GigaBash

-GigaBash is an action kaiju brawler game developed and published by Malaysian independent studio Passion Republic Games.
-It was released for Windows, PlayStation 4 and PlayStation 5 on August 5, 2022.
+GigaBash is a brawler game developed and published by Malaysian independent studio Passion Republic Games.
+It was released for Microsoft Windows, PlayStation 4 and PlayStation 5 on August 5, 2022.
+It was also released for Nintendo Switch, Xbox One and Xbox Series X/S on August 4, 2023.
+The video game centers around battles themed around the kaiju genre, and features crossover collaborations with characters from the franchises of Godzilla, Ultraman, and Gamera.